LANGUAGE

 NAATI Certification

-NAATI-certified Serbian translators and interpreters are available in Australia, with adequate supply in Melbourne and Sydney.
-Medical, legal, and aged care specialisations are accessible.
-The distinction between Serbian and Croatian NAATI pathways reflects the recognition of these as separate languages in the Australian language services sector.
+NAATI-certified Serbian translators are available in Australia, particularly in Melbourne and Sydney.
+Medical, legal, and community translation specialisations are accessible.
+When booking, specify Serbian Cyrillic or Serbian Latin as required.